-- homework is set weekly, and is returned the following week. - homework will generally follow on from work which has taken place in class but may take many different forms, including reading, learning multiplication facts and spellings.
-It should not entail new ideas that require explanation from a teacher; - homework may sometimes consist of preparation for work yet to be done; - children should understand exactly what they are expected to do, how to do it, and how long it should take; - homework should sometimes involve the participation of the parents; - children who have made insufficient effort during class time may occasionally be asked to complete work at home.
+- homework is set (usually on a Wednesday), for years 1 to 6, and is returned the following week. - homework will generally follow on from work which has taken place in class but may take many different forms, including reading, learning multiplication facts and spellings.
+It should not entail new ideas that require explanation from a teacher; - homework may sometimes consist of preparation for work yet to be done; - children should understand exactly what they are expected to do, how to do it, and how long it should take; - homework should sometimes involve the participation of the parents;

+• children who have made insufficient effort during class time may occasionally be asked to complete work at home.